 Preventative dental care uses a variety of techniques in order to help you avoid major dental problems.
 In your dental checkups, your dentist will perform teeth cleanings, oral exams, x-rays, and preventative screenings to be certain that your dental health is in tip-top shape.

 Professional dental cleanings are an important aspect of your oral health.
 Using specialized tools, dental hygienists will clean every surface of your mouth, teeth, and gums to remove plaque buildup.
 Without these cleanings, you can form cavities or gum disease.
+If Dr. Blaylock finds out that a patient has gum disease, he will recommend periodontal therapy treatments.

 If you do get a cavity, your dentist will spot the early stage of tooth decay during a regular visit.
 Dental fillings, the treatment for cavities, are vital to restoring your dental health and preventing any further damage to your teeth.